JH-LEE-KR/l2p-pytorch/README.md

 matplotlib==3.5.3
 torchprofile==0.0.4
 ```
-These packages can be installed esaily by
+These packages can be installed easily by
 ```
 pip install -r requirements.txt
 ```

 ## Data preparation
-If you already have CIFAR-100 datasets, passing your dataset path to  `--data-path`.
+If you already have CIFAR-100 datasets, pass your dataset path to  `--data-path`.

-The dataset isn't ready, change the donwload argument in `continual_dataloader.py` as follows
+If the dataset isn't ready, change the download argument in `continual_dataloader.py` as follows
 ```
 datasets.CIFAR100(download=True)
 ```

 ## Train
-To train model on CIFAR-100, set the `--data-path` (path to dataset) and `--output-dir` (result logging directory) in train.sh properly and run in <a href="https://slurm.schedmd.com/documentation.html">Slurm</a> system or `bash ./train.sh`.
+To train a model on CIFAR-100, set the `--data-path` (path to dataset) and `--output-dir` (result logging directory) in train.sh properly and run in <a href="https://slurm.schedmd.com/documentation.html">Slurm</a> system or `bash ./train.sh`.

 ## Evaluation
 To evaluate a trained model: